-I want to check if all items of a list meet a set of criteria.
-Currently I'm doing it as below:
+I want to check if all items of a list meet a set of criteria:

 bool AreValid(list<string> vals)